Wisconsin waterfowl surveys

 Decisions regarding hunting season structure and harvest limits in waterfowl management have a long history of being based in part upon spring breeding pair surveys.
 The U.S. Fish and Wildlife Service’s (USFWS) Waterfowl Breeding Population and Habitat Survey have been conducted for 63 years across the traditional survey area of the north-central United States, Canada and Alaska.
 The Wisconsin Waterfowl Breeding Population Survey, which is modeled after the continental survey, has been conducted for 45 years and provides a long-term measure of waterfowl breeding trends in Wisconsin.
 This data is used at the national and state level for monitoring waterfowl populations and making management decisions.

 USFWS spring survey results

 Mississippi River Fall survey

-These numbers do not reflect the actual population of waterfowl represented on the individual pools that were surveyed.
+These numbers do not reflect the actual population of waterfowl represented in the individual pools that were surveyed.
 This data represents only a sample of the population, determined by flying individual transects.
-The purpose of sampling utilizing transects is to gauge a subset of the population, then model to extrapolate the population by species.
+The purpose of sampling utilizing transects is to gauge a subset of the population, then the model to extrapolate the population by species.

 2020 and 2021 Surveys